Franlop7/Vue/README.md

 <h2>This is an introduction to vue3.</h2>

-- We start a new project.
+- We start a new project
 ``js
 npm init vue@latest
 ``